otsohelos/fullstack-spaceapp/README.md

 Full stack practical work by Otso Helos.
 Full Stack class spring 2020, University of Helsinki.

+## SpaceApp

+SpaceApp is a web-based app that allows a search for NASA's image of the day, weather on Mars, and other NASA data.

 # Links

 [Work hours log](https://github.com/otsohelos/fullstack-spaceapp/blob/master/documentation/WorkHoursLog.md)